MercuryWorkshop/fakemurk/README.md

 If you get another "Chrome OS is missing" screen, and you're absolutely sure that you didn't press space after the re-enable step, you might have run into a semi-common bug.
 We haven't pinned down the cause of this yet, but it can usually be fixed by downgrading/recovering to a 107 or 105 image, then restarting all the steps from the beginning, but **make sure to omit the devmode cycle steps above**, and just keep devmode on the entire time.

+Also, DO NOT use the sign out button to sign out of ChromeOS, use Power + Refresh or Reboot in crosh.
+If you use the sign out button there is a 90% chance your Chromebook will freeze then when it reboots, you will need to use Sh1mmer's disable block dev mode to remove the screen, don't worry.
+This is not the firmware blocking dev mode, just ChromeOS.
+So you can still use the Sh1mmer disable block dev mode on any CR50 version.

 (note that if you have a "dedede" chromebook, the steps for enabling and disabling devmode are slightly different but you should already know or know how to google)

 ### VERSION REPORTING NOTE